 - Reduce LUC.

 - Improve agriculture.

-- · Shift diets.
+- Shift diets.

 - Reduce food loss and waste.

-- · Restore forests.
+- Restore forests.

 - Improve sustainable forest management (SFM) and agroforestry.

 - Enhance agriculture soil carbon.

-These categories represent a viable mitigation target (sum of emission reductions and removals) for the land sector of approximately 12 GtCO2e/yr in 2050.
+These categories represent a viable mitigation target (sum of emission reductions and removals) for the land sector of approximately 13.9 GtCO2e/yr in 2050.

-The orange bars in Figure 12 represent potential mitigation from emission reduction measures (7.4 GtCO2e/yr), and the blue bars represent carbon removal measures (4.6 GtCO2e/yr).
+The green wedges in Figure 4 represent potential mitigation from emission reduction measures (7.4 GtCO2e/yr), and the blue wedges represent carbon removal measures (3.4 GtCO2e/yr).
 Each wedge indicates the potential annual mitigation in 2050 (Roe et al., 2019).

 Note that these estimates of relevant mitigation potential for different wedges are global and vary geographically and by company.
-The SBTi FLAG Guidance and Tool help companies set their overall sector-based reduction target, but companies have the flexibility to choose the most relevant mitigation options to meet their target.
+SBTi FLAG helps companies set their overall sector-based reduction target, but companies have the flexibility to choose the most relevant mitigation options to meet their target.